zeroc-ice/ice-builder-visualstudio/README.md

 :warning: The Ice Home setting is ignored when a project uses an Ice NuGet package.
 Installing an Ice NuGet package into a project automatically configures the project to use the Ice SDK provided by that NuGet package.

-If automatic build option is selected Slice files will be compiled each time they are saved, otherwise they will be only compiled during project builds.
+If the automatic build option is selected, Slice files will be compiled each time they are saved, otherwise they will be compiled only during project builds.

 ### Setting Ice Home with Visual Studio 2010

-Since the Ice Builder for Visual Studio 2010 does not support setting Ice Builder properties in the Visual Studio IDE, you have severals ways to set Ice Home:
+Since the Ice Builder for Visual Studio 2010 does not support setting Ice Builder properties in the Visual Studio IDE, you have several ways to set Ice Home:
  - set Ice Home with Ice Builder and a more recent version of Visual Studio.
 Ice Builder and Ice Builder for Visual Studio 2010 share the same Ice Home configuration.
  - set Ice Home in the Windows registry, by editing `IceHome` in `HKEY_CURRENT_USER\SOFTWARE\ZeroC\IceBuilder`.
- - set ICE_HOME enviroment variable
+ - set the ICE_HOME environment variable
- - set IceHome MSbuild property `/p:IceHome=<Ice Install Dir>`
+ - set the IceHome MSbuild property `/p:IceHome=<Ice Install Dir>`

 ## C++ Usage